smallbing87/Free-Anticheats/README.md

 For 2 anticheats, I recommend some anticheat combos like Grim+NCP/Vulcan+NCP/Matrix+NCP/Vulcan+Grim, etc.
 For 3 anticheats, use Grim+NCP and choose one between Vulcan and Matrix will be good.
 For 4 anticheats, you definitely got insane server base for this decision.
+Consider Themis as a Vulcan alternative, and Medusa and/or Reflex as Matrix alternatives.

 # GrimAC
 [Download](https://www.spigotmc.org/resources/grim-anticheat.99923/)